zacs/jekyll2medium/README.md

 ## Installation

-Just put this file in your root jekyll directory (the same directory where you have your `index.html`).
-Of course, replace all the foobar items in the Front Matter with your own details.
+Just put the `export.xml` file in your root jekyll directory (the same directory where you have your `index.html`).

 ### Installation Requirements

+- Replace the front matter in `export.xml` with your own details, instead of the Foo Bar stuff
 - Make sure your site_root does _not_ have a trailing slash.
 - To ensure images in your posts make the transition, ensure all `src` tags have absolute URLs (eg. `http://foo.bar/img/img1.jpg` instead of `/img/img1.jpg`)